ksharma120497/ksharma120497/README.md

 ## 👨‍💻 Who am I?

-I'm currently pursuing a Master's in Computer Science at Rochester Institute of Technology, with a graduation date of May 2025.
-With 4+ years of experience at Accenture and Lowe's, I've tackled numerous projects that span from frontend to backend development.
+Hello!
+I'm Kapil Sharma, a passionate Software Development Engineer with a focus on React.js and Java.
+Over the past four years, I've had the opportunity to work on several exciting projects at Accenture and Lowe's.
+Currently, I'm pursuing my Master’s Degree in Computer Science at the Rochester Institute of Technology, with an expected graduation in May 2025.

+During my time at Lowe's, I had the privilege of training many colleagues in the fundamentals of React.js, with my sessions being recorded and shared across multiple teams.
+I also maintain a blog where I share insights and experiences from my professional journey.
+I was honored to receive the Pinnacle Award, a company-wide recognition given to employees who consistently exceed expectations.

 ## 🛠️ Skills